emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 In earlier versions of this draft, the Request-Tag option used to be critical and unsafe to forward.
 That design was based on an erroneous understanding of which blocks could be composed according to {{RFC7959}}.

-## Rationale for introducing the option
+## Rationale for Introducing the Option

 An alternative that was considered to the Request-Tag option for coping with the problem of fragmented message body integrity ({{body-integrity}})